Before you sign up for disability insurance coverage, you may want to know if it is taxable in Canada.

 - You must have a severe and prolonged disability that prevents you from working.

-- You must have made sufficient contributions into the CPP.
+- You must have made sufficient contributions to the CPP.

 Are Employment Insurance Benefits Taxable?
 Also Workers’ Compensation?

-Apart from CPP Disability Benefit, other types of disability coverage available from the government are Employment Insurance and Workers’ Compensation.
+Apart from CPP Disability Benefits, other types of disability coverage available from the government are Employment Insurance and Workers' Compensation.
 Like the CPP Disability Benefit, Employment Insurance sickness benefits are taxable.
-However, Workers’ Compensation, which provides financial assistance for work-related illness and injuries only, is not taxable.
+However, workers' compensation, which provides financial assistance for work-related illnesses and injuries only, is not taxable.

 Do You Have to Pay Tax on the ‘Return of Premium’ Benefits?